freeCodeCamp/guide/src/pages/articles/math/how-to-multiply-matrices/index.md

 ---
-title: How To Multiply Matrices
+title: How to Multiply Matrices
 ---
-## How To Multiply Matrices
+## How to Multiply Matrices

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/how-to-multiply-matrices/index.md).